 Increasing partnership referrals remains a key focus for the Safe & Well Team, particularly from hospitals and health care organisations.
-The Service is progressing with several new partners across Bournemouth, Christchurch & Poole in various stages of development.
-These are Nature Care Solutions, Nurse Plus, Tricuro, Arbri, Angel Holistic Care and NHS Mental Health Care Services.
+We continue to seek and develop new partnerships and monitor returns to ensure the focus is on vulnerable people in Bournemouth, Christchurch, and Poole.